 I didn’t set out to be a photographer.
 I set out to walk.
-To raise support for kids with cancer and maybe make some kind of sense of my own life along the way.
-I hiked over 2,000 miles on the Appalachian Trail, writing postcards to children in hospital beds—offering scraps of beauty, borrowed from the mountains, in the hope it might matter.
+To raise support for kids with cancer and maybe make some kind of sense of my life along the way.
+I hiked the Appalachian Trail, writing postcards to children—offering scraps of beauty, borrowed from the mountains, in the hope it might encourage them.

+Truth is, they were more of an encouragement to me.
 The words didn’t always come easy.
-But there was someone helping me find them—someone I met through the mission, who helped shape the messages, who reminded me why I was out there when I forgot.
+But there was someone helping me find them when I couldn't—someone I met hiking, who helped shape the messages, who reminded me why I was out there when I forgot.
 That someone is now my wife.

 I didn’t really know what that meant.
 I wasn’t trained.
 I didn’t have the gear.
-I just knew that something inside me lit up at the idea of capturing the way life feels when it’s unfolding in front of you.
+I just knew that something inside me lit up at the idea of capturing the way life feels.

-Before long, being burnt out in my career and having recently went through Covid my wife and I moved into a van and lived on the road for two years.
-That's when I bought my first real camera—not to build a business, but to not forget the life we were building.
+Before long, burnt out in my budding sales career and having recently went through Covid my wife and I moved into a van and lived on the road for two years.
+That's when I bought my first real camera—not to build a business, but to not forget the memories we were making (see below).

-Now I photograph others—people standing on the edge of their something sacred: a wedding, an elopement, a graduation, or perhaps a regular afternoon with people they love.
-I don’t take that lightly.
+Now I photograph others—people standing on the edge of their something sacred: a wedding, an elopement, a graduation, or perhaps a story suppressed.

 Because I know what it means to wish you had something to hold on to.